varun-polampalli/Kubernetes-scripts/HPA/Readme.md

 # Run the Metrics server

-kubectl apply -f metricserver.yml
+`kubectl apply -f metricserver.yml`

-# Create one Deployment
+# Create Deployment and apply HPA Using the Below Command

-# HPA command to auto scale deployment

-kubectl autoscale deployment <deployment-name> --cpu-percent=10 --min=1 --max=10
+`kubectl autoscale deployment <deployment-name> --cpu-percent=10 --min=1 --max=10`

-# to list the hpa
+# To list the of HPA

-  kubectl get hpa
+`kubectl get hpa`

-# Now go inside the pod and perform some actions the cpu will increase and it will spin up the pods
+# Now go inside the Pod and perform some actions the cpu will increase and it will spin up the new Pods